What Is Proactive Risk Management

 - Issue organized by their initial risk assessment; and

-- A time span of at least a couple years (if applicable).
+- A time span of at least a couple of years (if applicable).

 Newer safety programs will probably demonstrate greater time for closing issues, but, ideally, will see those average times drop year over year.
 Established safety programs need to monitor that safety issues don’t begin to have poor oversight.
 Poor oversight leads to longer issue closure times, which will negatively impact this trending chart.